-Non-Compliance (Defiance): Persistent and/or open defiance of school personnel, school rules and policies (including extracurricular and bus rules).
-May include but not be limited to: Repeated refusals to follow directions, instructions, prompts, and/or requests from school personnel.
+Non Compliance (Defiance): Persistent and/or defiance of school personnel, school rules and policies (including extracurricular and bus rules).
+May include, but not limited to: Repeated refusals to follow directions, instructions, prompts, and/or requests from school personnel.
 Repeated refusals to be safe, respectful and responsible.
 Repeated refusals to avoid disrupting others.
-The school may impose a range of disciplinary sanctions for the behaviors listed in the left column.
-These sanctions may be progressive in nature, but higher level sanctions may be deemed necessary, up to and including expulsion, per administrative review of the issue.
-The range of sanctions may include, but not be limited to: Time in office/detention Disruptive Behavior: High intensity or repeated verbal or physical actions that hinder or impair teaching and learning.
-May include but not be limited to: Repeated behaviors intended to interfere with the work of others.
-Repeated use of louder voice levels at inappropriate times Repeated out of seat behaviors during times of instruction.
-Requirement to participate in structured reteaching Parent/guardian contact/meeting Loss of technology device and/or privileges (if applicable) Alternative learning environment Recommendation for further assessment Bus suspension or expulsion (related to behavior violations on the bus) Inappropriate Language/Gestures (Disrespect): Profane, derogatory, degrading or discriminatory language (verbal or written) or gestures directed toward others May include but not be limited to: Restitution/community service Additional attendance/Saturday school In-school suspension Out-of-school suspension Expulsion 9
+Disruptive Behavior: High intensity or repeated verbal or physical actions that hinder or impair teaching and learning.
+May include, but not limited to: Repeated behaviors intended to interfere with the work of others.
+Repeated use of louder voice levels at inappropriate times.
+Repeated out of seat behaviors during times of instruction. --- ---